htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 The Owner state represents a resource that is in use by its interactive owner (for example, if the keyboard is being used).
 The Unclaimed state represents a resource that is neither in use by its interactive user, nor the HTCondor system.
-From HTCondor’s point of view, there is little difference between the Owner and Unclaimed states.
+From HTCondor's point of view, there is little difference between the Owner and Unclaimed states.
 In both cases, the resource is not currently in use by the HTCondor system.
-However, if a job matches the resource’s ``START`` expression, the resource is available to run a job, regardless of if it is in the Owner or Unclaimed state.
+However, if a job matches the resource's ``START`` expression, the resource is available to run a job, regardless of if it is in the Owner or Unclaimed state.
 The only differences between the two states are how the resource shows up in *condor_status* and other reporting tools, and the fact